-Sculpt the Podium - Deliberately cutting back the podiums in specific areas improves sunlight performance to the Plaza and the residential courtyards, and also adjusts the streetwall height to respond to each facing street.
+Sculpt the Podium - Deliberately cutting back the podiums in specific areas improves sunlight performance to the public park and the residential courtyards, and also adjusts the streetwall height to respond to each facing street.
 The façade heights are established by street width/facade heights ratio.

-Strategically Place Height - Massing is accommodated in slender towers that are spaced to frame Yates street and maximize the amount of sunlight exposure on courtyards and the Yates Plaza.
+Strategically Place Height - Massing is accommodated in slender towers that are spaced to frame Yates Street and maximize the amount of sunlight exposure on courtyards and the public park.